'The Unwillingness To Foresee The Future'

 Most of these people take risks.
 The nature of risks is they can fail. the iPhone could had failed.
 Enough people may not have liked the onscreen keyboard.
 Initially not using G3 for data may had been too slow for their usage.
 The original iPhone, didn't have 3rd party apps, or the response lag on the touch interface was a bit too laggy for them.
 A number of design tradeoffs could had just as easily caused the iPhone to fail like the Newton.

-The thing is we can't predict the future, or judge the reaction o
+The thing is we can't predict the future, or judge the reaction of something new before hand.

-Anyone who tells you they can see the future (Score:1)
+Anyone who tells you they can see the future (Score:2)

 ...can't even see the tip of their own nose.